DefangLabs/samples/samples/django/README.md

+# Django

 This is a simple example of how to run Django on Defang.
+It is a simple Todo app that uses SQLite as the database.

+### NOTE

-It is a simple Todo app that uses SQLite as the database (so data is *not* persisted between deployments).
-We will be putting together an example with a managed database soon.
+This sample is a simple Django app that uses SQLite as the database, which will be reset every time you deploy. **It is not production-ready**.
+For production use cases, you should check out the Django + Postgres sample.

 The app includes a management command which is run on startup to create a superuser with the username `admin` and password `admin`.
 This means you can login to the admin interface at `/admin/` and see the Django admin interface without any additional steps.
 The `example_app` is already registered and the `Todo` model is already set up to be managed in the admin interface.